Reuse Desktop Test Cases for Real-Time Testing

 Select the Target Computer and Load Application From options.

 Ensure that the model settings are compatible with real-time test execution.
-For more information, see Development Computer Setup and Configuration (Simulink Real-Time).
+For more information, see Development Computer Requirements (Simulink Real-Time).

 You can simplify test input data management by defining the input data in an external MAT or Excel® file.
 Map the data to root inports in your model or test harness for desktop simulation.
 When you convert the desktop simulation test case into a real-time test, the test case uses the same inport mapping.